-Meanwhile however, several villagers collected clothes and other necessities for the migrants, thanks to the mediation of the village's priest.
-The first days passed quickly, and a lot of integration activities were organized by the CAS and the priest.
-During ethnographic observation some migrants were observed spending time at the bar and some of them sat with local people.
-Ripabottoni citizens told us: "The CAS is located a few yards from the square, so migrants can come to the bar, and we can meet them"; "The CAS is located in the right place, because so close to the square makes it possible to integrate them"; and "They try to speak Italian, and we try to understand them".
+vards from the square, so migrants can come to the bar, and we can meet them"; "The CAS is located in the right Later, the village of Ripabottoni received a place, because so close to the square makes it possible special mention at the tenth edition of the Chiara to integrate them"; and "They try to speak Italian, and Lubich international Award for Fraternity (Premio we try to understand them". internazionale per la Fraternità) because of its citizens'

-When asked whether they knew about migrants' activities, villagers showed they were well informed and sympathetic: "They study Italian: they are learning, but it is difficult for them"; "Some of them sing in the Church choir with some of us, even if they are all Muslim"; and "We also organized a football match together!"
+When asked whether they knew about migrants' activities, villagers showed they were well informed and sympathetic: "They study Italian: they are learning, but it is difficult for them"; "Some of them sing in the Church choir with some of us, even if they are all Muslim": and "We also organized a football match together!"
 Some migrants were invited to participate in the village's football team: "Without them the team wouldn't have existed, because there were not enough young men in Ripabottoni".